Whole Grain Molasses Cookies

 Once you’ve tried these I’m sure you’ll agree that you’re not missing a thing by passing up the white flour and sugar.
 These Healthier Whole Grain Molasses Cookies have a fabulously chewy texture and phenomenal flavor!

-I’m using a grain called EINKORN for these.
+I’m using a grain called Einkorn for these.
 What we know as wheat today has undergone a series of genetic changes over the years, all for the purpose of increasing both yield and gluten content (no surprise to the increase in gluten sensitivities).
 When you look at wheat’s DNA structure, it’s almost unidentifiable to its original ancestor – they’re almost completely different grains.
 You can even see the difference visually: Wheat, left (nearly double in length and paler in color) and Einkorn, right (smaller and darker in color).

-So what is einkorn?
 Einkorn is the most ancient form of wheat on earth and hasn’t undergone any of these genetic changes.
 It is the purest form of wheat we have.
 It contains a different composition of gluten that our bodies are more easily able to digest, even more so than spelt (which is also an older form of wheat, but unlike einkorn has been altered numerous times over the years).
 In fact, many people with gluten sensitivities have found that they’re able to tolerate einkorn.

-NOTE:Â You can use whichever whole grain you like for these cookies, but I highly recommend you give einkorn a try!
+NOTE: You can use whichever whole grain you like for these cookies, but Einkorn is a great option, as is spelt.

-Okay, let’s get started!
+Let’s get started!

 In a large bowl, add the oil, coconut sugar, egg and molasses and beat until combined.